Extending free actions of finite groups on unoriented surfaces: -cobordism

-Examples of extendable $G$-cobordisms are the ones given by trivial bundles over orientable surfaces, where they extend by a solid handlebody.
-We provide a non-example of an extendable $G$-cobordism by the trivial bundle over the projective space $\RR P^2$.
-The following result generalizes some construction of extensions for some unoriented surfaces.
+Examples of extendable $G$-cobordisms include trivial bundles over orientable surfaces, which extend to solid handlebodies.
+A non-example is the trivial bundle over $\mathbb{R} P^2$ when $G$ is of odd order.
+The following proposition generalizes extension constructions to certain unoriented surfaces.

-\begin{prop} All $G$-cobordisms with quotient space given by a torus or a Klein bottle are extendable.
-In addition, any $G$-cobordism over the projective space associated with an element $x\in G$ with $x^2=1$ and $x\neq 1$ is extendable. \end{prop} \begin{proof} The torus case is already done in \cite{Sam20,DS22}.
-We extend to a 3-dimensional solid handlebody by radial construction.
-We mean that we take a radius $r\in (0,1]$ and locate the initial $G$-cobordism in $r=1$, and we shrink it reducing the radius by $r\rightarrow 0$.
-In $r=0$, we end up with branch locus a circle.
-The Klein bottle's situation is not so different, only that the extension is by an unoriented $3$-dimensional manifold.
+\begin{prop} Every $G$-cobordism whose quotient is a torus or a Klein bottle is extendable.
+Moreover, any $G$-cobordism over $\mathbb{R} P^2$ associated with an element $x \in G$ satisfying $x^2 = 1$ and $x \neq 1$ is also extendable. \end{prop}

+\begin{proof} The torus case is treated in \cite{Sam20,DS22} via radial extension to a solid handlebody.
+One places the initial $G$-cobordism at radius $r = 1$ and shrinks it continuously as $r \to 0$, ending at a branched circle.
+The Klein bottle case is analogous, but the extension yields an unoriented $3$-manifold.

-In the case of the projective space $\RR P^2$, we notice that $\RR P^2$ with a boundary circle is the M\"obius strip.
-Consider a $G$-cobordism over $\RR P^2$ and take the restriction to the M\"obius band.
-We denote by $x\in G$ the monodromy associated with the middle circle in the M\"obius strip, where $x^2=1$.
-For $x\neq 1$, we obtain a principal $G$-bundle over the M\"obius band with total space given by $|G|/2$ cylinders.
-Each cylinder projects to the M\"obius band going twice around.
-We cap each cylinder with two discs along the boundary circles to obtain a sphere.
-Thus, we get $|G|/2$ spheres which project to $\RR P^2$ conforming a principal $G$-bundle; see Figure \ref{Mobius}.
+For $\mathbb{R} P^2$, observe that removing a disc yields a M\"obius strip.
+Restrict the given $G$-cobordism to this M\"obius strip, and let $x \in G$ be the monodromy along its middle circle, where $x^2 = 1$.
+For $x \neq 1$, the total space of the bundle over the M\"obius strip consists of $|G|/2$ cylinders, each doubly covering the strip.
+Capping each cylinder with two discs along its boundaries yields $|G|/2$ spheres, which together constitute a principal $G$-bundle over $\mathbb{R} P^2$; see Figure \ref{Mobius}.

-Finally, we extend this bundle to a 3-manifold formed in a radial configuration.
-Thus, we consider $|G|/2$ closed 3-balls with boundary the $|G|/2$ spheres, where we have the previous configuration for each radius $r>0$.
-The centers of these 3-balls give fixed points. \end{proof}
+The bundle in Figure \ref{Mobius} extends radially to a $3$-manifold formed by $|G|/2$ closed $3$-balls, whose boundaries are the spheres just described.
+The configuration is preserved for each radius $r > 0$, and the centers of the balls are fixed points of the $G$-action. \end{proof}

-An immediate application is the case of the action of abelian groups.
+An immediate consequence is the case of abelian groups.